Skip to content

 Director of Operations/Technology and Business Development

-At CHIPS, Mr. Young oversees the operations of all healthcare simulation activities for the 45,000 square foot facility.
-With a strong focus on process management, operational efficiency, and quality improvement methodologies, Mr. Young organizes the day-to-day operations of CHIPS and provides guidance to the Simulation Specialists and Simulation Technologist that make up the operations team.
+In his role at CHIPS, Mr. Young ensures operational efficiency to meet the accreditation demands and required outcomes of the multiple stakeholders.
+With a strong focus on process management, operational efficiency, and quality improvement methodologies, Mr. Young organizes the day-to-day operations of CHIPS.
+This includes support and guidance of the individuals that make up the logistical and operational team.

 Prior to his time at CHIPS, Jarrod served as a Clinical Simulation Specialist at UAB’s Office of Interprofessional Simulation (OIPS).
 During his time with OIPS, Jarrod was project lead on multiple OIPS strategic priorities, including product design projects with the School of Engineering, and was responsible for training and supervising simulation specialists, simulation technicians, and work study students in OIPS.
 Before entering the field of healthcare simulation, Jarrod worked as a rehabilitation engineer where he specialized in rehabilitation assistive technologies, including ergonomic considerations, product design, and product modifications.